davewalker5/RC2014/Programs/Charles/README.md

 Configuration values are grouped at the beginning of the program:

 - `DL` controls the approximate simulation delay.
-- `DI` controls the number of ticks between action prompts and debug updates.
+- `DI` controls the number of ticks between action prompts.
 - `MI` controls periodic messages.
 - `SI` controls spontaneous events.
 - `NH`, `NB`, and `NE` are the hungry, bored, and low-energy thresholds.